GiovaneIwamoto/planner-api/README.md

 - The deployment process was seamless and straightforward with Vercel.
 All I had to do was to connect the GitHub repository to Vercel and trigger a new deployment every time changes were made to the code.
 The deployment process is fully automated, and there is no worry about manual updates or server maintenance.

 - In addition to the ease of deployment, Vercel also provides a range of features and tools to help monitor and manage the application.
 With Vercel's dashboards, it is possible to monitor real-time performance, track errors, and see how users are interacting with the application.

-- The deployment link for the project is here: [Project Deploy](https://vercel.com/giovaneiwamoto/planner-api/51ufCnj7hf8ZLungYpaQrSHE1KsD).

 ---